davesohamm/Indian-PC-Builder/README.md

 - Thanks to all component manufacturers for their specifications
 - Special thanks to the React and Three.js communities
-- All the testers who provided valuable feedback during development
+- Tester who provided valuable feedback during development - Tanishqua Bansal.

 ---